The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 Admissions

-Applicants to the doctoral program in communication and information sciences must meet the admission criteria of the Graduate School of The University of Alabama and those stated below.
+Applicants to the doctoral program in communication and information sciences must meet the admission criteria of the Graduate School of The University of Alabama as well as those stated below.

 Applicants may be considered for regular admission if they have an undergraduate GPA of 3.0 overall, 3.0 for the last 60 semester hours in a degree program, or 3.0 for a completed graduate degree program.
-International applicants who are required to submit a English language test score (please see the admission section of this catalog) must score at least 90 on the TOEFL iBT language proficiency exam and also score at least 24 on the speaking and writing sections of the iBT exam.
-International applicants who prefer to submit IELTS test scores must score at least 7.0 and also score at least 7.5 on the speaking section and 6.5 on the writing section.
-International applicants who meet these criteria may also be invited to participate in a videoconference with the college application review committee.
+International applicants who are required to submit an English language test score must meet the minimum requirements set by Graduate School.
+International applicants who meet these criteria may also be invited to participate in a videoconference interview with the college PhD application review committee.

 Applicants may be considered for admission on a permission-to-continue basis if they do not meet the GPA criterion for regular admission.